 Gold Bullion Development Corp. ("Gold Bullion" or the "Company") is domiciled in Canada and was incorporated on July 17, 1985 under the Company Act of British Columbia.
-The Company is a publicly traded company with its shares listed on TSX Venture Exchange, the Frankfurt Stock Exchange, and the US over-the-counter ("OTC") market.
+The Company is a publicly-traded company with its shares listed on TSX Venture Exchange, the Frankfurt Stock Exchange, and the US over-the-counter ("OTC") market.
 The principal business of the Company is the acquisition, exploration and development of mineral property interests.
+The Company's head office is located at 2875 Avenue Granada, Rouyn-Noranda, Quebec, J9Y 1J1.